smbiko/sneaker-quiz/README.md

 ### **Content**

 - The content was written by myself and. using chatGPT  the images on the  .
--  I used [this You Tube tutorial](https://www.youtube.com/watch?v=XH5OW46yO8I) to learn how to create a modal for the how to play section.
+-  I used [ You Tube tutorial](https://www.youtube.com/watch?v=XH5OW46yO8I) to learn how to create a modal for the how to play section.
 - -  I used [Brain Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY) to learn how to create a modal for the how to play section.